CRBS/cdeep3m/README.md

 CDeep3M is a plug-and-play cloud based deep learning for image segmentation of light, electron and X-ray microscopy derived from [DeepEM3D][deepem3d]

-This is the code for the paper submitted:
+This is code for a manuscript under revision, titled:

 "CDeep3M - Plug-and-Play cloud based deep learning for image segmentation of light, electron and X-ray microscopy"